f1337/f1337.github.io/tradecraft/mob-programming.md

 # Mob Programming

 > The basic concept of mob programming is simple: the entire team works as a team together on one task at the time.
-That is: one team – one (active) keyboard – one screen (projector of course). [[2]](https://en.wikipedia.org/wiki/Mob_programming#cite_note-2)
+That is: one team – one (active) keyboard – one screen. — Marcus Hammarberg, [Mob programming – Full Team, Full Throttle](http://codebetter.com/marcushammarberg/2013/08/06/mob-programming/)
->
-> — Marcus Hammarberg, Mob programming – Full Team, Full Throttle

 ## Rhythm